-Protection and restoration of victims' rights are important aspects in determining OPM as perpetrators of gross human rights violations.
-It can be interpreted as protection to obtain legal guarantees or compensation for the suffering or losses of people who have become victims of criminal acts.
-The form of compensation can be in the form of restoring a good name (rehabilitation), restoring inner balance (forgiveness), providing compensation (restitution, compensation, guarantees or social welfare benefits) and so on (Audina, 2020).
+The protection and restoration of victims' rights are important aspects of determining OPM as perpetrators of gross human rights violations.
+This can be interpreted as protection to obtain legal guarantees or compensation for the suffering or losses of people who have become victims of criminal acts.
+Compensation can take the form of restoring a good name (rehabilitation), restoring inner balance (forgiveness), providing compensation (restitution, compensation, guarantees, or social welfare benefits), and so on (Audina, 2020).